 A more recent tradition, just for the fun of it, is a potluck supper which precedes the annual meeting, where the exotic foods and elegant attire of club members more usually seen eating peanut butter sandwiches and wearing faded blue jeans always elicits surprised comments.

 Sadly, many of these most responsible for forming the South Shore Bird Club and leading its activities for much of the first half century are no longer among the living.
 Foremost, were the founder, Don West, and Sibley and Ruth Higginbotham who set the pattern for making the SSBC welcoming to newcomers, encouraging a serious approach to documenting bird populations, and setting an example in exercising a responsibility to assist in local research and conservation activities.
 Ruth Emery was not only the Voice of Audubon and keeper of records par exellence for Mass Audubon, but she was a treasured member of the South Shore Bird Club.
 Her enthusiasm for birds was boundless and none who were present on a cold day in January 1977 will ever forget her eager smile as Wayne Peterson carried her piggy back through deep snow in Bridgewater for a look at her first Massachusetts McCown's Longspur.
-Two of the first ten club presidents are still living and still active club members: Betty Anderson and Bob Fox.
-Able to remember when they were among the club's youngsters, they are dismayed to find they are now among its seniors.
+One of the first ten club presidents is still living and an active club member: Bob Fox.
+Able to remember when he was among the club's youngsters, he is dismayed to find he is now among its seniors.